 Dr. Unroe is vice-chair of the American Geriatrics Society Public Policy Committee.
 She was a 2009-2010 Health and Aging Policy Fellow and had a placement in Health and Human Services ASPE Office of Disability, Aging, and Long-Term Care Policy.

-Dr. Unroe is the founder and CEO of Care Revolution, Inc., a business designed to disseminate the successful OPTIMISTIC clinical care model.
+Dr. Unroe is the founder and CEO of Probari, a business designed to disseminate the successful OPTIMISTIC clinical care model.